Emurasoft/emurasoft.github.io/en/faq/purchase/purchase_new_version.md

 # Q. If I purchase EmEditor, can I get the newer version for free?
 Or do I have to pay for the registration fee every time I get a new version?

-If you purchase a lifetime license, you will get all the new versions for free.
+If you have a lifetime license, you’ll receive all future versions at no additional cost.

-If you purchase an annual subscription, you will get all the new versions for one year after your purchase date.
-After one year, you will need to renew your subscription in order to continue using EmEditor.
+If you purchase a subscription, you’ll have access to all new versions released during your subscription period.
+Once your subscription expires or is canceled, you’ll need to renew it to continue using EmEditor and access the latest updates.